tjhop/prometheus-mcp-server/README.md

 > you feel may provide insight into the status of the prometheus instance,
 > including analyzing metrics and executing queries

+:warning: _NOTE_: I used `yolo` mode in the demo to auto-accept tool usage.
+You probably shouldn't do this.
+Please read/understand/approve your tool usage, don't just let the LLM go wild.
+That's how you end up with robot overlords.

 [![Demo prompt to review the health of the demo.prometheus.io prometheus instance](images/demo-usage-with-prometheus-demo-server.gif)](https://asciinema.org/a/733513)

 ### Tools